 But being a part of the project needs strict adherence to the formatting required by Google and that may not be everyone’s cup of tea.
 It restricts what you can put on your website, and can make all blogs appear somewhat uniform and lacking in individuality.
 Some animations are not allowed, and forms are not supported.
 And as far as landing pages go, AMP may not be a good idea at all.
 Moreover, there may be websites which stress aesthetics and branding over speed, for whom AMP may prove to be a dampener.

-However, if you want to create a fast and engaging experience for your users and get them to stick around longer, you need to seriously consider AMP.
+However, if you want to create a fast and engaging experience for your users and get them to stick around longer, you need to seriously consider AMP for WordPress (or any other type of website you might run).
 If it is a spot on the AMP carousel on Google search pages that you want to corner, hop on to the AMP bandwagon.